 Bergedorf Christmas Markets

-These were without a doubt our favourite Christmas Markets.
+Out of all the Hamburg Christmas Markets these were without a doubt our favourite.
 We stayed at the Hotel Bergedorfer Hohe, so stumbled upon these markets by accident.
 We are so glad that we did.
 Located about a 20 minute subway ride from Hamburg city centre, these were the most authentic markets we visited.

 The markets are located out the front of the Bergedorf Castle, and whilst they weren’t huge markets walking around here made us feel so christmassy.
 We absolutely recommend visiting if you have the time.